christianhst/itu-sdse-project-jtc/exam_project/README.md

 ```
 ├── Makefile           <- Makefile with convenience commands like `make data` or `make train`
-├── README.md          <- The top-level README for developers using this project.
+├── README.md          <- This README describing the structure of the project and how to run the code.
 ├── data
 │   ├── external       <- Data from third party sources (not used in this project).
 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data set for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
-├── docs               <- A default mkdocs project; see www.mkdocs.org for details
+├── docs               <- A default mkdocs project
 │
 ├── models             <- Trained models and model summaries
 │
 ├── notebooks          <- Jupyter notebooks.
-This contains the initial notebook which has been
+This contains the initial, provided notebook which has been
 │                         refactored (main.ipynb)
 │
 ├── pyproject.toml     <- Project configuration file with package metadata for